Learn about panels in Firefly video editor and how they help you organize, edit, and fine-tune your project with ease.

 The Text panel can be enabled by using the Text icon in the left sidebar of the editor.
 This panel allows you to adjust text properties in the timeline.

-The Generation settings panel allows you to use the Firefly Video model to generate videos using multiple customizable controls, such as resolution, aspect ratio, keyframe images, style presets, and camera angle.
+The Generate media panel allows you to use the Firefly and partner models to generate videos and audio.
+Access this panel by selecting the Generate media icon, to generate custom outputs using multiple customizable controls, such as resolution, aspect ratio, keyframe images, style presets, duration, and voice timing.

 The Text-based editing panel lets you work directly with the transcript of the video clip selected in the timeline.
 You can use this panel to navigate the timeline through the transcript and edit the text to build and refine the video.